kosail/KVantage/README.md

 ✅ **Show remaining battery life (with option to hide it from settings)**
 ✅ **Multiple dark and light themes**
 ✅ **Multiple languages available (English, Spanish and Japanese were made by me, while German, French, Portuguese, Korean and Chinese are IA translated)**
-❌ **Custom threshold for battery conservation**
+⚠️ **Custom threshold for battery conservation**
-⚠️ **Native image packaging** (Though, I was not able to build a DEB/RPM/AppImage, I implemented a embedded installer that will copy the app into your local user bin folder and it works fantastic.)
+✅ **Native image packaging** (Though, I was not able to build a DEB/RPM/AppImage, I implemented a embedded installer that will copy the app into your local user bin folder and it works fantastic.)

 ### Deprecated functionalities (and why):
 ❌ **Tray icon support**: Sadly, KMP built-in tray support is poor on linux.
-I tried with KDE, Cinnamon and Hyprland, but neither of them was recognized by the isTraySupported function, and it just refused to launch.
+I tried with KDE, Cinnamon, and Hyprland, but neither of them was recognized by the isTraySupported function, and it just refused to launch.

 I tried alternatives like [ComposeNativeTray](https://github.com/kdroidFilter/ComposeNativeTray), but for some reason, the main action kills the app instead of toggling its visibility.
 I first thought it was a bug of my code, but after several hours of trial and error and having long discussions with AI, I couldn't figure out what's wrong.
-I desisted to use it.
+I desisted in using it.

-Swing's system tray may work, but it looks horrid and I think it might cause more damage than adding value.
-Still, I will look into that later.
+I will look into this later.

 ---